Keith Rothfus: 2018

 For his first three terms, Rothfus represented a district stretching from the northwestern suburbs of Pittsburgh to Johnstown.
 After the Pennsylvania Supreme Court threw out the old congressional map as unconstitutional and replaced it with a map of its own, Rothfus' district was renumbered as the 17th District.
 It lost its eastern portion, including the area around Johnstown, and reconfigured as a more compact district in the northern and western suburbs of Pittsburgh.
 In the process, it lost its last connection to John Murtha, who had represented the 12th from 1972 until his death in 2010.

 Democrat Conor Lamb, who won a special election for the neighboring 18th District, had his home drawn into the new 17th and filed to run for a full term there on March 20.
-On paper, the new 17th is far less Republican than its predecessor; President Trump carried the old 12th by 20 points, but would have carried the new 17th by just 2.5 points.
+On paper, the new 17th was far less Republican than its predecessor; President Trump carried the old 12th by 20 points, but would have carried the new 17th by just 2.5 points.
 In the November 2018 general election, Rothfus was defeated by Lamb.
 Lamb won 56% of the vote to Rothfus's 44%.

 The political action committee America First Policies bought advertisements in support of Rothfus's campaign.